 30000mAh power banks are real workhorses when it comes to providing power for sustained periods of time.
-They’re especially useful for charging laptops several times over.
+They’re especially useful for charging high-capacity devices such as laptops several times over.
 However, since they have a capacity of around 111 Wh, they can’t be taken on flights without a special permit (read more).
-This is why they tend to be less popular than 20000mAh power banks which are under the 100Wh limit imposed by the TSA, FAA, and other flight organizations.
+This is why they tend to be less popular than 20000mAh power banks which are under the 100Wh limit imposed by the TSA.

 - Capacity: 30000mAh